Saburō Sakai: Southeast Asia

 When Japan attacked the Western Allies in 1941, Sakai participated in the attack on the Philippines as a member of the Tainan Air Group.
 On 8 December 1941, Sakai flew one of 45 Zeros from the Tainan Kōkūtai (a Kōkūtai was an Air Group) that attacked Clark Air Base in the Philippines.
 In his first combat against Americans, he shot down a Curtiss P-40 Warhawk and destroyed two B-17 Flying Fortresses by strafing them on the ground.
 Sakai flew missions the next day during heavy weather.

 On the third day of the battle, Sakai claimed to have shot down a B-17, flown by Captain Colin P. Kelly.
-Sakai, who has often been credited with the victory, was a Shotai leader engaged in this fight with the bomber although he and his two wingmen do not appear to have been given official credit for it.
+Sakai, who has often been credited with the victory, was a Shotai leader engaged in this fight with the bomber although he and his two wingmen do not appear to have been given official credit for it.Shores, Cull and Izawa 1992, p.
+182.

 Early in 1942, Sakai was transferred to Tarakan Island in Borneo and fought in the Dutch East Indies.
 The Japanese high command instructed fighter patrols to down all enemy aircraft that were encountered, whether they were armed or not.
 On a patrol with his Zero over Java, just after he had shot down an enemy aircraft, Sakai encountered a civilian Dutch Douglas DC-3 flying at low altitude over dense jungle.
 Sakai initially assumed that it was transporting important people and signaled to its pilot to follow him, but the pilot did not obey.
 Sakai descended and approached the DC-3.
 He then saw a blonde woman and a young child through a window, along with other passengers.
 The woman reminded him of Mrs. Martin, an American who occasionally had taught him as a child in middle school and had been kind to him.
 He ignored his orders, flew ahead of the pilot, and signaled him to go ahead.
 The pilot and the passengers saluted him.
 Sakai did not mention the encounter in the aerial combat report.